mikejohnson51/nwmRetro/README.md

 To Do:

 - [ ] Add data files
-- [ ] Create a join function that attacahes data files to 'find' files before writingnus
+- [ ] Create a join function that attacahes data files to 'find' files before writing